Division of Social Sciences

 323. Constitutional Law

 An analysis of the distribution of power among the three branches of the federal government, and between the federal and state levels of government, as specified in major decisions of the U.S. Supreme Court.
 The Court itself will be studied as a political institution, with emphasis on its role in a democratic political system.
 The course also includes a study of the constitutional rights of individuals, as specified by the U.S. Supreme Court, with primary emphasis on issues of freedom and equality.
-Prerequisite: Political Science 102.
+Prerequisite: Political Science 102 or permission of the instructor.

 324. American Political Thought